Patagonia

 Self guided

-Self-guided does not mean you are alone.
+Self guided does not mean you are alone.
 We help you coordinate and plan your trip beforehand.
-Once you are on your way, we provide 24 hour customer service in case there are any issues on the trek.
+Once you are on the trail, we provide 24-hour customer service in case there are any urgent issues with your bookings.

 Pygmy Itineraries

-- Price Transparency: we will breakdown the price so you know where your money is going
+- Price Transparency: see where your money is going with line-item pricing

 Challenge Level